 Do You Have to Pay Taxes on the Sale of a House?

 It’s important to note that these figures refer to profit, not income.
 This means that the tax is based on the net amount after expenses that you gain from selling your house.
-So it does not mean the total amount of money you make from selling your house, but rather the difference between the original purchase price and the sale price.
+It does not mean the total amount you make from selling your house but rather the difference between the original purchase price and the sale price.

-In turn, if you sell your home for less than $250,000 above your buying price – and you’ve lived in your house for at least two of the previous five years – you won’t owe any taxes on the sale of your home.
+Therefore, if you sell your home for less than $250,000 above your buying price – and you’ve lived in your house for at least two of the previous five years – you can avoid paying taxes on the sale of your home.

 How to Determine the Profit of Your Home Sale

-This means, of course, that you’ll need to calculate the profit you’ve made from selling your home in order to determine if you’ll owe taxes on the sale of your home.
-This calculation isn’t as simple as subtracting the price you paid from your sale price though.
+In order to determine if you’ll owe taxes on the sale of your home, you must calculate the profit you’ve made from selling your home.
+This calculation isn’t as simple as subtracting the price you paid from your sale price, though.

-First, you’ll need to figure out the cost basis for your home.
-You’ll need to consider not only the total amount you spent to purchase the house but also how much you’ve spent on any additions or home improvements.
-So, for example, let’s say your original purchase price was $200,000 and you spent $20,000 on adding an extra room.
-You’ll then add $20,000 to your cost basis.
+- First, you’ll need to figure out the cost basis for your home.
+Consider not only the total amount you spent to purchase the house but also how much you’ve spent on any additions or home improvements.
+For example, if your original purchase price was $200,000 and you spent $20,000 on adding an extra room, you will add $20,000 to your cost basis.

-Next, take note of how much you sold your home for.
-You’ll then subtract any fees you paid, such as closing costs and realtor fees, from that amount.
+- Take how much you sold your home for and subtract any fees you paid, such as closing costs and realtor fees, from that amount.
 If you sold your home for $300,000 but paid $10,000 in fees, the total amount you earned on the sale of your home is $290,000.

 How to Qualify for Home Sale Tax Breaks

-If you meet these qualifications, then you may be eligible for the tax break.
-As you can tell, this will heavily increase the benefits of selling your home for a profit.
+If you meet these qualifications, you may be eligible for a tax break, which can be a crucial benefit when selling your home for a profit.

 Qualifying for a Reduced Home Sale Exclusion